Admission / Apply

 Dual-Degree Options for Physician Assistant, Occupational Therapy, Physical Therapy, Pharmacy, and Osteopathic Medicine Students

-The Biomedical Sciences Program offers an educational opportunity to current and incoming physician assistant (PA), occupational therapy (OT), physical therapy (PT), pharmacy, and osteopathic medical (D.O.) students.
+The Biomedical Sciences Program offers an educational opportunity to current and incoming students in other CHS programs or colleges at Midwestern University.
 Students accepted into these programs may apply to the Biomedical Sciences Program as dual-degree candidates.
 The following policies apply:

 - The applicant must apply and be accepted into the clinical program and Biomedical Sciences Program separately.
 Only applicants meeting minimum entrance requirements for both degree programs will be given an option for the dual-degree program.

 - The clinical degree program will be considered the primary degree program and the Biomedical Sciences Program the secondary degree program.
 Continuity of the primary degree program must be maintained.

 - The length of the secondary program will be extended for a time period sufficient to complete the secondary degree program.
 This may take up to a year depending upon the primary program.
 Programs may be individualized to accommodate availability of desired courses, academic proficiency, and student preferences.
 As a secondary degree program the Biomedical Sciences Program degree must be completed within a total of five years from initial matriculation.

 - Students must maintain the minimum cumulative GPA requirements of each program.
 Failure to maintain the minimum cumulative GPA in either program will result in an academic action.
 This may result in deceleration or temporary suspension from the secondary degree program.